 Spend the day at one of the many splash pads around the town, like Rouge Crest Park, Grovewood Park and Newberry Park.

 Pack a picnic and utilize the park’s fire pits to prepare a meal.
-On-site, there is also the George Forster House and the Robert Holland Interpretative Centre.
+On-site are also the George Forster House and the Robert Holland Interpretative Centre.

 Explore some of the best cycling routes around town with this map of great parks and cycling tips.
 Some parks worth checking out include Crosby Park and Bayview Hill Park.